-As with similar companies, sales is just one way to make money.
-The largest income potential comes from recruiting other people.
+As with similar companies, the main income potential comes from recruiting other people.
 The idea is to grow a team over time, where your team members are making sales and recruiting as well.
 Doing so gives you access to various bonuses, including commissions from the sales of your team members.

 At face value, this sounds like an amazing idea.
-You’re basically making passive income, as you’re earning from sales you had no hand it.
-If you get far enough in the company, the income potential is very high.
+You’re basically making passive income, as you’re earning from sales you had no hand in.
+If you get far enough in the company, the income potential is high.

 For example, the higher ranks allow you to earn income from multiple generations below you.
 This includes people you recruit, people they recruit, and others down the line.
 In the case of Immunotec, you can earn from up to 8 generations.
 The structure looks like this for the early ranks:

 Of course, the income you earn isn’t truly passive at all.
 Recruitment and teambuilding are time-consuming processes and they can be difficult.

 Think about it for a moment.
 Do you know many people with the time, money and energy to sell products and recruit others?
 Most people would have their own lives, jobs and priorities.
 If you do manage to get people involved, you’ll probably find that some are decent and are dedicated, while others simply aren’t.

 In truth, the process is hit and miss.
 You can’t force people to be interested or to be good at sales or recruitment.
 Instead, you have to do the best you can.
 The more people you get involved, the greater the chance that you’ll build a good team in time.